 I wanted this for a few reasons.

-First, many items that need to be cooked (canned soups, stews, chilis, etc.) are heavy, and would add significant weight to your packs.
+First, many items that need to be cooked (canned soups, stews, chilis, etc.) are heavy and would add significant weight to your packs.
 In addition, “just add water and cook” type meals require extra water…and water is HEAVY!
 Ideally, since you may have to carry them, your packs should be as light as possible.
+Also, the foods on this list have a long shelf life, so you know your food supply will last as long as you need!

 Second, if you truly are evacuating on foot, simple will be best.
 I know that even in my nice home when I have a bad day, I prefer making a simple meal to a complicated one.
 During an evacuation, it will be much easier to pull out a granola bar, open it and give it to my child than to pull out the stove, the fuel, light it, then the can opener, open the can, wait for it to cook, then dig through my pack to find bowls, cups, spoons, etc.

 I completely met this goal!
-None of the food requires cooking!
+None of the food requires cooking, as it is all non-perishable food and simple canned food!

 Again, multiple reasons for this.